benncarroll/robocode-2017/README.md

 ### Overview

 Feral is a bot built to participate in a class melee competition, and is built off the AdvancedRobot class.
+It makes use of many advanced Robocode techniques, including predictive targeting, strafing movement and a locking radar.

 ### Targeting

-Feral uses a linear targeting algorithm to shoot at enemies predicted positions.
+Feral uses a predictive targeting algorithm to shoot at enemies predicted positions.
 To find and gather data about enemies, it locks its radar onto the closest bot to get data as fast as possible.
 Every 50 turns, it turns the radar 360 degrees to re-calculate the closest bot.

 ### Movement

-Feral uses strafing movement, and keeps itself perpendicular to its angle to the enemy.
+Feral uses a strafing movement strategy and keeps itself perpendicular to its angle to the enemy.
+This helps us vary our position to throw off enemy targeting.
 It chooses a random distance between 25% above and below 185px to move after each turn.
 Its movement is based entirely off the robot it is currently tracking.

 ### Cool Features